 Fort Myers Hospital Bill and Lien Resolution Lawyers

-Our personal injury attorneys at The Garvin Law Firm are skilled in negotiating favorable terms for hospital bill and lien resolution in South Florida.
+Our personal injury attorneys at Garvin Injury Law are skilled in negotiating favorable terms for both hospital bills and lien resolution in South Florida.
 Some of the hospitals that may impose liens on personal injury clients in this region may include:

 - Lee Memorial Health System (Cape Coral Hospital, Golisano Children’s Hospital of Southwest Florida, Gulf Coast Medical Center, HealthPark Hospital, Lee Memorial Hospital);

 - Lehigh Regional Medical Center (Lehigh Acres, Lee County)

 - Fawcett Memorial Hospital (Port Charlotte, Charlotte County);

 - Physicians Regional Medical Center (Naples, Collier County).

 Navigating the process of dealing with a lien on your personal injury settlement or verdict can be confusing.
 An experienced legal team in Fort Myers can help fight for the best possible outcome.What is a Medical Lien?

 A lien is a claim by one person or entity on another’s property.
 In a Florida personal injury case, a medical lien is a court order that mandates you pay the hospital or insurer (health care or workers’ compensation) from the proceeds of your personal injury settlement any medical bills they initially covered.